-The overarching goal of the Institute for Healthcare Delivery and Population Science (IHDPS) at the University of Massachusetts Medical School–Baystate is to achieve:
+The overarching goals of the Department of Healthcare Delivery and Population Sciences (formerly the Institute of Healthcare Delivery and Population Sciences) at the UMass Chan Medical School–Baystate are to achieve:

-We accomplish this by conducting health services research in partnership with local, regional and national stakeholders, using state of the art methods in comparative effectiveness research and implementation science.
+We accomplish this by conducting health services research projects in partnership with our local, regional and national stakeholders.

 New Name, Broader Mission

-Our new name reflects the Institute’s broader mission to generate and apply new knowledge to transform health care delivery and population health in support of Baystate Health’s strategic goals.
+Our new name—Department of Healthcare Delivery and Population Sciences—reflects our broader mission to generate and apply new knowledge to transform health care delivery and population health in support of Baystate Health’s strategic goals.

 The Institute for Healthcare Delivery and Population Sciences was created in 2016 when the UMass Chan Medical School partnered with Baystate Health to found their first regional campus—UMass Chan-Baystate in Springfield, MA, as a collaboration between Baystate Health, UMass Chan, and the University of Massachusetts Amherst School of Public Health.